fastify/fastify/docs/Ecosystem.md

 - [`fastify-mongodb`](https://github.com/fastify/fastify-mongodb) Fastify MongoDB connection plugin, with which you can share the same MongoDB connection pool across every part of your server.
 - [`fastify-multipart`](https://github.com/fastify/fastify-multipart) Multipart support for Fastify.
 - [`fastify-postgres`](https://github.com/fastify/fastify-postgres) Fastify PostgreSQL connection plugin, with this you can share the same PostgreSQL connection pool in every part of your server.
+- [`fastify-rate-limit`](https://github.com/fastify/fastify-rate-limit) A low overhead rate limiter for your routes.
 - [`fastify-react`](https://github.com/fastify/fastify-react) React server side rendering support for Fastify with [Next](https://github.com/zeit/next.js/).
 - [`fastify-redis`](https://github.com/fastify/fastify-redis) Fastify Redis connection plugin, with which you can share the same Redis connection across every part of your server.
 - [`fastify-register-timeout`](https://github.com/fastify/fastify-register-timeout) Register plugin with a timeout.